Five Years and Four Days Ch. 00bycareythomas©

 Clash stopped giggling when I called her Clare, "Shit, Alex, I really was only joking.
 Come on, let's go do rounds down in the prep room."

 Prefects had to go check in on the junior girls in their common room at the end of each lesson period -- both to offer help and to make sure things didn't get too raucous.

 "I'll buy you a double pack of white chocolate kit-kats this weekend if you go without me," I offered, preferring to return to my daydreaming.

-"No deal, Alex, you already owe me half the tuck shop's inventory with all the bribes you've thrown my way."
+"No deal, Alex, you already owe me half the tuck shop's inventory with all the bribes you've thrown my way this term."

 Clash pulled me up and linked her arm through mine as we traipsed down to the common room.
 We heard the shouting before we even finished going downstairs.

 "What the hell?"
 Clash strode through the hall and threw open the door.

 I followed quickly, and found myself in the middle of a massive paper aeroplane battle, taking one right on the side of my head.